openeemeter/caltrack/analysis/monthly/README.md

 ![equation](http://latex.codecogs.com/gif.latex?E_%7Bim%7D%20%3D%20%5Cmu_i%20&plus;%5Cbeta_H*H_%7Bim%7D%28%5Ctau_H%29&plus;%5Cbeta_C*C_%7Bim%7D%28%5Ctau_C%29&plus;%5Cepsilon_%7Bim%7D)

-In the second stage, using parameter estimates from the first stage, weather normalized savings for both the baseline period and reporting period can be computed by using corresponding temurature normals for the relevant time period (typical year weather normalized gross savings), or by using current-year weather to project forward baseline period use (current year weather normalized gross savings) and differencing between baseline and reporting period estimated use.
+In the second stage, using parameter estimates from the first stage, weather normalized savings for both the baseline period and reporting period can be computed by using corresponding temperature normals for the relevant time period (typical year weather normalized gross savings), or by using current-year weather to project forward baseline period use (current year weather normalized gross savings) and differencing between baseline and reporting period estimated use.

 ### Technical guidelines for implementing two-stage estimation
-In order to ensure replicability of results, the following steps to two-stage modeling need cleaer and consistent rules:
+In order to ensure replicability of results, the following steps to two-stage modeling need clear and consistent rules:

 1. Normalizing monthly readings to Use Per Day (UPD)
 2. Selecting balance point temperature search for calculating Heating Degree Days (*HDD*) and Cooling Degree Days (*CDD*) for each month.